1) Are there any discounts?

 15) What are my wood choices?

-We currently offer the carts and wagons in either red cedar or treated wood.
+We currently offer the carts and wagons in red cedar, treated wood, or thermally modified yellow pine.
 Some products are only available in red cedar.
-We do have some select models offered in pine as well.
+We do have some select models offered in standard pine as well.
 More wood choices may be available in the future.